facebook/hhvm/hphp/hack/doc/HIPs/ownership_and_linearity.md

 on linear objects (when they'd be banned on nonlinear ones).

 Consider Rust.
-They have locally mutable values, which are analogous to our Owned values, and `mut &`s and `&`s, respectively analoglous to our Borrowed and MaybeOwned.
+They have locally mutable values, which are analogous to our Owned values, and `mut &`s and `&`s, respectively analogous to our Borrowed and MaybeOwned.
 The key is that rust does not have an unowned state - all values are owned by a single reference.
 When a system requires linearity to enable mutability, passing an unowned value into the equivilant to a `mut &` is obviously